-- Advising on any mortgage redemption, if appropriate.
+- Going through conditions of any mortgage offer if appropriate.

 - Sending final contract to you for signature.

-- Agreeing a completion date (date from which you no longer own the property).
+- Agreeing a completion date (date from which you own the property).

 - Exchanging contracts and notifying you that this has happened.

-- Arranging for all monies needed to be received from your buyer and distributing those monies.
+- Arranging for all monies needed to be received from your lender (if applicable) and you.

-Other Factors to consider which may affect your Legal Fees: –
+Other Factors to consider which may affect your Legal Fees and disbursements are:

 - Value of the property.

-- In Sale cases, whether a primary residence, buy to let or second/holiday home.
+- In purchase cases, whether primary residence, buy to let or second/holiday home.